-Trials success: Whether she moves on to Tokyo or not, she wants to treat her Oregon fans to something special.
+Trials success: Whether she moved on to Tokyo or not, she wanted to treat her Oregon fans to something special.
 “I want to make them proud.
 It’s almost like an ode to them as well and to the new stadium.”

 Last words on the starting line: She leans into her faith.
 “Based on my relationship with God and the gift that I’ve been blessed to have, I just know that nothing’s impossible, that I’ll be able to take it as far as God allows me.”